kojq/gal/SECURITY.md

 ## Supported Versions

-The latest version is being supported with security updates.
+The latest version will be supported with security updates until the repository is archived.

 ## Reporting a Vulnerability

 Contact us through a community platform.
-If that is not possible, create an issue to indicate severity and prepare for further action.
+If that is not possible, create an issue to indicate severity, and prepare for further action.